NileshBalu/NileshBalu.github.io/_projects/00_btp.md

 **Aim:**

-Develop a proof-of-concept prototype of a hand assistive device for people with partial paralysis in their hands as a result of a spinal cord injury.
+Develop a proof-of-concept prototype of a hand assistive device for individuals with partial hand paralysis due to spinal cord injury.
+The device must be compliant, incorporate force feedback, and provide more than one degree of freedom in the thumb.

-The device must be compliant, must contain force feedback and should provide more than one degree of freedom in the thumb.
+**Summary:**

-**Method:**
+Inspired by the biomechanics of the human finger, we employed an underactuated tendon-driven mechanism to actuate the user’s fingers.
+We modeled tendon tension as a function of link lengths, link orientations, and the angle of attachment.
+Additionally, we formulated the forward kinematics of finger flexion.

-Inspired by the working principle of the human finger, we employed an underactuated tendon mechanism to actuate the user's fingers.
+Using Simulink Multibody simulations, we estimated the torque required to generate a contact force of 10N and selected an appropriate motor based on these results.
+A Teensy 4.1 development board was used for control, and we integrated a motor with a maximum torque rating of 0.8 kg-cm.

-We modeled the tension as a function of the link lengths, the link orientations and the angle of attachment.
-We also modeled the forward kinematics of the finger under flexion.
+To ensure precise force control, we installed force sensors on the fingertips, allowing for closed-loop control to maintain a constant grip force.
+Flex sensors were embedded on the glove's backside to prevent unsafe flexion and extension.
+Additionally, surface-EMG sensors were used to estimate user intent.
+A 3D-printed hand served as the testing platform.

-Using simulations on Simulink Multibody, we estimated the torque required to produce a contact force of 10N.
-Using this estimated value, we chose the required motor.
+The prototype successfully demonstrated two grasping gestures:

-A Teensy 4.1 dev board was used to control the device.
-We chose a motor with a maximum torque rating of 0.8 kg-cm.
-Force sensors were installed on the fingertips to close the control loop and mantain a constant grip force.
-We used surface-EMG sensors to estimate user intention.
-A 3-D printed hand was used as the testing base.
+    Cylindrical grasp

-Our prototype was able to perform 2 gestures - cylindrical grasp and lateral pinch.
+    Lateral pinch

-**Results:**
+**Media:**

 <img src="/images/glove_2.png" alt="{{page.title}}" width="50%">

 **Takeaways:**

-This was my first large-scale solo project.
-I gained experience managing all 3 verticals - the coding, the mechanical design of the prototype and the electronic module.
-This was the first time I worked with compliant systems and was exposed to the caveats of soft robotic mechanisms.
-I also gained experience developing a state-machine to control the system.
+This was my first large-scale solo project, where I managed all three key aspects: coding, mechanical design, and electronics integration.
+Working with compliant systems introduced me to the challenges of soft robotic mechanisms.
+Additionally, I gained experience in state machine development for system control.

 **Attachments:**